 This indicates that autonomous hybrid work has a direct impact on the organisation's ability to create a positive work experience for its employees.

 Kelly Nagel, President of North America at Jabra, says: “Empowering people with the autonomy to optimize their time and tasks as they see fit is absolutely essential to building an equitable company culture.
 As such, forcing everyone to work in the same way – that is, to work in the same place from 9 to 5 – will inherently alienate any employees who can’t balance their lives with that outdated and narrow conception of work.”

 Improved Job Satisfaction

 Hybrid working improves job satisfaction by empowering people to take better control over their own work experience.
+For both employees and employers, this is a key benefit of the hybrid work model.
 Hybrid employees spend some time working away from the office on their own terms, which lets them feel free to choose how their own work day looks.